Online training for researchers

 Drafting in group gives you the impression of being in a classroom and this motivates you to write and to respect the timing.
 It forces you to give more importance to the task of writing (that very often comes after all the other things to do).

-Last year everyone who participated in all drafting sessions finished their first draft in two weeks.
-Some participants were even faster:
+Those who participate in all drafting sessions typically finish their first draft in two weeks.
+Some participants are even faster:

 This year, it can be you and your paper 😉